-Quick tips to craft a single piece of content for audience and search engines?
+Quick tips to craft a single piece of content for the audience and search engines?

-Write for humans first so that you know when a person lands on your site with a question they will find the answer on your site and leave as happy soon-to-be-returning web visitor.
+Write for humans first so that you know when a person lands on your site with a question, they will find the answer on your site and leave as happy soon-to-be-returning web visitors.